| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 expected to be available for retail purchase by

+an end-user.
 The goal here is to prevent the possibility of a

 patent not available for use from a particular Open